Read more about InAlienable.

 On the money - while one might sympathize with counties trying to meet budget needs, there is absolutely no reason to do this by “providing the service” of incarcerating people - most of whom, contrary to Sheriff Jenkins contention, are not criminals (and let's be honest, every year Frederick County and other jails release thousands of local residents who have served their time for committing crimes - that is what you do when the sentence is complete).

-What might be more to the point is that Maryland in recent years was in reducing its state prison population - over 10% from 2013-2017.
+What might be more to the point is that Maryland in recent years was leading the country in reducing its state prison population - over 10% from 2013-2017.
 Frederick County had the greatest reduction in the incarceration of women of any county in the country.
-Indeed, Frederick County saw an in its daily average from 427 to 310.
+Indeed, Frederick County saw an overall decline in its daily average from 427 to 310.
 Less people incarcerated should be celebrated - unless your budget depends on keeping jails full.
 At $200 a day per bed, the average 32 beds filled by ICE detainees in Frederick County probably helps make up that budget shortfall.

 Like state and local facilities across the country, Maryland jails have made up for this reduction in local people incarcerated by contracting with ICE to jail immigrants.
 This trend has driven an explosion of ICE incarceration in Louisiana, for example, whose state government has worked hard to reduce its nation-leading incarceration rate in recent years - while making up budget shortfalls created in the process with expanded ICE detention.